Citroën: Early years

 That same year, André Citroën briefly negotiated with General Motors a proposed sale of the Citroën company.
 The deal nearly closed, but General Motors ultimately decided that its management and capital would be too overstretched by the takeover, thus, Citroën remained independent until 1935.

 Between 1921 and 1937, Citroën produced half-track vehicles for off-road and military uses, using the Kégresse track system.
 In the 1920s, the U.S. Army purchased several Citroën-Kégresse vehicles for evaluation followed by a licence to produce them.
 This resulted in the United States Army Ordnance Department building a prototype in 1939.
 In December 1942, it went into production with the M2 Half Track Car and M3 Half-track versions.
 The U.S. eventually produced more than 41,000 vehicles in over 70 versions between 1940 and 1944.
 After their 1940 occupation of France, the Nazis captured many of the Citroën half-track vehicles and armored them for their own use.

 The Eiffel Tower served as a billboard for Citroën from 1925 to 1934.

 Citroën used the Eiffel Tower as the world's largest advertising sign, as recorded in Guinness World Records.
-He also sponsored expeditions in Asia (Croisière Jaune), North America (Croisière Blanche) and Africa (Croisière Noire), demonstrating the potential for motor vehicles equipped with the Kégresse track system to cross inhospitable regions.
+He also sponsored expeditions across the Sahara and in Asia (Croisière Jaune), North America (Croisière Blanche) and Africa (Croisière Noire), demonstrating the potential for motor vehicles equipped with the Kégresse track system to cross inhospitable regions.
 These expeditions conveyed scientists and journalists.

 Demonstrating extraordinary toughness, a 1923 Citroën that had already travelled 48000 km was the first car to be driven around Australia.
 The car, a 1923 Citroën 5CV Type C Torpedo, was driven by Neville Westwood from Perth, Western Australia, on a round trip from August to December 1925.
 This vehicle is now fully restored and in the collection of the National Museum of Australia.